 - a.
 FAA-sponsored conferences, seminars, ceremonies, and workshops are a routine element of FAA operations.
 FAA personnel must consider certain special requirements when planning and conducting such events. - b.
-Office of Financial Controls Oversight Coordination. - (1) Conferences sponsored by FAA with an estimated expenditure of \$500,000 or more are prohibited unless a waiver approving the conference is signed by the Secretary of Transportation. - (2) Conferences sponsored by FAA with an estimated expenditure of \$100,000 or more, when the travel costs FAA will pay in support of the conference are included, require Chief Financial Officer (CFO), Administrator, and Deputy Secretary review and approval. - (3) Conferences sponsored by the FAA with an estimated expenditure of less than \$100,000, and 20 or more FAA employees meeting outside of their normal duty stations, require FAA Administrator review and approval. - (4) A copy of the written justification and the approvals must be sent to the FAA CFO at least 30 days prior to the conference for those with an estimated expenditure of \$100,000 or more. - (5) For current forms and guidance, please see the Financial Standard Operating Procedure "Processing Event Packages over \$100,000" at the Financial Services website and the guidance provided at the CFO Acquisition Oversight website. - c.
-Securing Conference Space.
-See AMS Real Property Guidance 2.4.6, Appendix F, for real property considerations regarding short-term conference and meeting space.
-Warranted Contracting Officers under the acquisition organization and the real property organization have the authority to secure conference space.
-Generally, such space can be contracted for utilizing a standard purchase order or on a purchase card.
-If the conference space provider produces their own conference form, it must be reviewed for unacceptable terms/language and when acceptable, signed by a warranted Contracting Officer.
+Office of Financial Controls Oversight Coordination.
+For all dollar thresholds cited below, all travel costs must be included as part of the estimate. - (1) Conferences sponsored by FAA with an estimated expenditure of \$500,000 or more are prohibited unless a waiver approving the conference is signed by the Secretary of Transportation. - (2) Conferences sponsored by FAA with an estimated expenditure of \$100,000 or more, when the travel costs FAA will pay in support of the conference are included, require Chief Financial Officer (CFO), Administrator, and Deputy Secretary review and approval. - (3) Conferences sponsored by the FAA with an estimated expenditure of less than \$100,000, and 20 or more FAA employees meeting outside of their normal duty stations, require FAA Administrator review and approval. - (4) Agency-sponsored events with more than 50 total attendees (including non-FAA personnel) require FAA Administrator review and approval.
+Meetings held entirely at FAA or DOT headquarters, regional, or center offices, as well as classroom training at the Center for Management and Executive Leadership (CMEL), are exempt from this requirement if the total cost is less than \$100,000. - (5) A copy of the written justification and the approvals must be sent to the FAA CFO at least 30 days prior to the conference for those with an estimated expenditure of \$100,000 or more. - (6) For current forms and guidance, please see the Financial Standard Operating Procedure "Processing Event Packages over \$100,000" at the Financial Services website and the guidance provided at the CFO Acquisition Oversight website.